saichandrareddy1/FaceEmotionRecognition/README.md

       5.opencv
       6.keras backend tensorflow

-# How to install all the prerequests
+# How to install all the prerequisites

 Just run the below command mostly this is for the python idle or Anaconda